MOSL’s primary objective, as set out in our 2020/21 business plan, is to “make the non-household market an easier place to do business in.”

 Each request, instruction or process update that passes between the retailer and wholesaler is referred to as a 'bilateral transaction.’
 Each process often involves multiple bilateral transactions.

 These bilateral transactions normally take place behind the scenes, without the customer needing or wanting to be aware – they should just happen.
 The customer usually only becomes aware of the interplay between wholesalers and retailer when something doesn’t go to plan.

-The primary goal of the bilateral transactions programme is to improve the speed and quality of service that companies provide to customers.
+The primary goal of the bilateral transactions programme is to improve the speed and quality of service that water companies provide to their non-household customers.